35th Annual Bonnie and Lee Malmed

 The competition is held every spring at the Northeastern Illinois University campus.
 The competition is open to young musicians from the ages of 16 to 22.
-The competition usually attracts between 60 and 75 applicants.
+The competition attracts young musicians from all over the country.
 Two winners are selected to receive a monetary award and to perform as guest soloists with the SVSO.
 An honorable mention will also be selected; in the event one of the two winners cannot perform, this person will perform with the Symphony.

 The public is invited and encouraged to come to the finals of the competition.
-The finals begin at approximately 3:30 pm.
-Information about the competition is included on numerous web sites that list competitions throughout the country.
+The finals begin at approximately 3:30 p.m.

 Skokie Valley Symphony Orchestra at Northeastern Illinois University

 First Place - $1,200 and solo performance with the SVSO

 Second Place - $800 and solo performance with the SVSO